1931 Lincoln Convertible

 The Lincoln Model K remains one of the most versatile of the pre-war era automobiles, as this iconic coach was equally at home racing down the causeway as it was neatly parked on a manicured, country lawn.
 At the time, many wealthy automobile aficionados were looking for a car that was impressive, performance-grade and sporting, yet unpretentious and true to rustic and rugged American roots.
 They found just that in the Lincoln Model K.

 The Model K, with its 145-inch wheelbase replaced Lincoln’s earlier 136-inch Model L chassis.
 Among other upgrades like improvements to driving performance, the longer chasis made these cars more attractive to coach designers.
-One such designer was LeBaron, the company which designed the body for the car on display particular car and which was founded by the famous coachbuilders Thomas L. Hibbard and Raymond H. Dietrich.
+One such designer was LeBaron who designed the body for this car in particular and was founded by the famous coachbuilders Thomas L. Hibbard and Raymond H. Dietrich.

 Particular care was spent designing the beautiful convertible top, as this feature was a very popular body style with Lincoln customers who often enjoyed these cars as their summer home vehicle of choice.